maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 In this framework, the observer is defined as any finite system capable of completing closed-loop operations, thereby producing determinate signals and registering the process of their return to uncertainty.

 The observer is not a "person," nor is it "consciousness"—it may be a measuring apparatus, a biological organism, or any system satisfying the closed-loop definition.
-The "measuring apparatus" in quantum mechanics (Wheeler & Zurek, 1983) is an instance of an observer; the "finite system" defined in The Limit Theory of Meaning (Lanceund, 2026a) is another instance.
+The "measuring apparatus" in quantum mechanics (Wheeler & Zurek, 1983) is an instance of an observer; the "finite system" defined in The Limit Theory of Meaning (Zhong, 2026a) is another instance.

 The observer's key properties are: